 In 2014, the Legislature authorized (Public Law 2014, Chapter 574), and the voters of the State of Maine approved, \$10 million in bond funds to build a research center, to discover genetic solutions for cancer and the diseases of aging, and to promote job growth and private sector investment in Maine.
 The funds were awarded through a competitive state process to expand the state's research capabilities in the areas of mammalian genetics and murine biometric analytics, make the state a global resource for precision medicine, improve the state's capacity to attract and retain young professionals, and bring additional grant funding, private sector investment, job growth, and economic activity to the state.
-In July of 2015 (FY16), the Jackson Laboratory in Bar Harbor was announced as the highest scoring bidder and matched its \$10 million award with more than \$11 million in matching funds.
+In July of matched its \$10 million award with more than \$11 million in matching funds.
 The project remains under active management by MTI.